New methods to bound the critical probability in fractal percolation: Construction of the alphabet and word codes

 \subsection{Monotonicity and convergence}

 So far we developed some tools to find bounds for $p_c(M)$.
 One would expect that taking larger alphabets results in sharper bounds, since we can approximate the connectivity structure in $K_n$ more accurately.
-In this section we show that this is indeed the case and that the lower bounds even convergence to $p_c(M)$.
-Unfortunately, we do not know if the upper bounds also converge to $p_c(M)$.\\ For the word code $\Phi_{M,k}$ over $\mathscr{A}_{M,k}$, define the corresponding classification and let $\tau_\pi^n(p)$ be defined as before.
+In this section we show that this is indeed the case and that the lower bounds even convergence to $p_c(M)$ if the alphabet size goes to infinity.\\ For the word code $\Phi_{M,k}$ over $\mathscr{A}_{M,k}$, define the corresponding classification and let $\tau_\pi^n(p)$ be defined as before.
 Then define a critical value as follows: